-Intersex athletes have been in the news a lot recently, as high-profile female runners like Caster Semenya and Dutee Chand come under scrutiny for having some physical features commonly associated with men.
+Intersex athletes have been in the news a lot in recent years, as high-profile female runners like Caster Semenya and Dutee Chand come under scrutiny for having some physical features commonly associated with men.

 These controversies aren't new.
-For decades, rumors and speculation have swirled around female athletes who have been suspected of either being men or having a difference/disorder of sex development (DSD), commonly known as intersex.
+For decades, rumors and speculation have swirled around female athletes who have been suspected of either being men or having an intersex variation that results in an unfair advantage.

 The assumption is that men hold an inherent advantage over women when it comes to physical competition, and that some intersex conditions might give an unfair advantage to female athletes.